maximuskowalski/smount/README.md

 # Develop Branch Install Instructions
 _This is an ~~alpha~~ beta release and it will change.
 Perhaps reconsider installing this for anything other than a test, as you may lose stuff.
 You have been warned._

+Some of the current preset mount settings use VFS cache features requiring rclone beta 1.5.2 and above.

 ### Recommended
 Grab the latest rclone_gclone from l3uddz: